 Make space in your room so you can play a short game of red light green light.
 If you don’t have space for walking do it on the spot with jogging on the spot at circle time.

 After your welcome routine point to the traffic light ask the children if they know what that is on the board.
 What does red mean?
 What about green?
 And yellow?

 Yes, green means go, red means stop, and yellow means slow down!

 Tell the kids that this man Garrett Morgan ( holding or pointing to the picture of Garrett Morgan) invented the traffic light, it used to only have a red and green light, but he added the yellow.
 Mr. Morgan was born 141 years ago, way before their grandparents.
 People were very unkind and unfair to him because he had dark skin.
+Name that as racism, and condemn it.
 He had to work extra hard to get jobs and make people listen to his ideas.
 It’s a good thing he didn’t give up because his ideas were very important!
-With older children go into more detail about how even though slavery was over there were many laws in place all over the United States that made it much harder for Black men and women to be successful in business, to get an education and housing.
+With older children go into more detail about how even though slavery is over there were many laws in place all over the United States that made and still make it much harder for Black men and women to be successful in business, to get an education, and housing.

 Ask them if they would like to play a little game.